brainstormforce/sureforms-public/README.md

 ## Changelog ##
 ### 0.0.12 ###
-* Fix: The case where AI Form was getting timed out.
+* Fix: AI Form generation was timing out.
 ### 0.0.11 ###
 * New: Added input mask setting for the text field.
 * Improvement: Added support for emojis and special characters in SureForm AI response.